• Sponsors BannerWorld Athletics Partner

 Germany finished second behind Jamaica in that third heat in 42.44, Sina Kammerschmitt and Sophia Junk returning to the track a short while after forming part of their nation’s mixed 4x100m team.

-Pérez and Bestué also featured on Spain’s team that placed runner-up at last year’s World Relays in Guagzhou and they will aim to go one better in tomorrow’s final, but they won’t be joined by last year’s champions Great Britain & NI as their quartet was disqualified from the second heat after a baton exchange outside the takeover zone.
+Pérez and Bestué also starred on Spain’s team that placed runner-up at last year’s World Relays in Guangzhou and they will aim to go one better in tomorrow’s final, but they won’t be joined by last year’s champions Great Britain & NI as their quartet was disqualified from the second heat after a baton exchange outside the takeover zone.

 China won that second heat in 42.62 and world indoor 60m champion Zaynab Dosso anchored Italy to second place in 42.94.

-The final will also feature Poland (43.09) and Portugal, whose national record of 43.11 saw them qualify a women’s 4x100m team for the World Athletics Championships for the first time, by just 0.003 of a second.
+The final will also feature Poland (43.09) and Portugal, whose national record of 43.11 saw them qualify a women’s 4x100m team for the World Athletics Championships for the first time, by just 0.003 of a second ahead of Switzerland.

 Reigning Olympic and world champions USA finished fourth in their heat in 43.33 but will have another chance to race for World Championships qualification in the additional round on Sunday.